High-maltose corn syrup: Uses

-Since maltose has a low freezing point, HMCS is useful in frozen desserts.
-It is also used in brewing, because it has a balanced fermentability, can be added at high concentrations to the wort kettle, increasing throughput, and reduces haze caused by varying malt quality.
+Since maltose syrups (like all sugar syrups) have a low freezing point, HMCS is useful in frozen desserts.
+It is also used in brewing because it has a balanced fermentability, can be added at high concentrations to the wort kettle, increasing throughput, and reduces haze caused by varying malt quality.
 Another of HMCS's uses is to preserve food.
 According to the Center for Science in the Public Interest, HMCS preserves food by inhibiting fermentation and bacterial growth.